LucernaSancta/advanced-snake/docs/config.md

 - `game`
     - `grid_size` : Defines the number of grid cells in the X and Y direction.
+    - `end_condition` : Define the condition for ending the game, the options are:
+        - 0: Never win
+        - 1: Win when there are no apple
+        - 2: Win when only one snake is alive

 - `apples`
     - `number` : Number of apples generated at the start.